MateuszFido/LCMSpector/tests/README.md

 ## Key Validation Principle

 **CRITICAL**: The test suite validates against the STMIX concentration series filenames as the ground truth, NOT against export.csv.
-Each STMIX file contains all compounds from the `aminoacids_and_polyamines` config section at the concentration indicated in the filename:
+Each STMIX file contains all compounds from the `aminoacids` config section at the concentration indicated in the filename:

 - `STMIX_BIG_0.01mM` → All compounds at 0.01 mM
 - `STMIX_BIG_0.1mM` → All compounds at 0.1 mM